Comments Encouraged

 Mary Ann Croft

-9. Donna Larkosh Says:
+9. Donna Larkosh says:

 We have a group that meets for prayer and faith sharing every Sunday evening.
 There have been numerous statements made by those in attendance as to their frustration concerning how/why other Catholics/Christians are not able to “see” into the “Life” issue and continue to cling to their political party even though it is in direct defiance to the teaching of Jesus and the Church in this area.
 In answer to this, 1 Cor 1:18-30, 2:14-16 and 2Tim3:5 were brought to mind, read, and discussed.
 (The readings may become even clearer if read in the Catholic Living translation).
 At any rate, may I suggest two resources that cover the solution to this problem and to what Fr.
 Rick has referred to as “the loss of belief in the Supernatural” within the Church……one is a CD entitled “The Astonishing Intervention of the Holy Spirit” available by contacting Franciscan University of Steubenville by calling 1-888-333-0381 and the other is a book entitled “The Sober Intoxication of the Holy Spirit.”
 The book and the CD are both by Fr.
 Raniero Cantalamessa, OFM, Cap., who is, by the way, the preacher to the Papal Household.

-10. Sarah Says:
+10. Sarah says:

 Fr.
 Rick,